Introduction to Flowers for Algernon

 These examples show as if craziness, fuzziness, argument, and terror have life and emotions of their own.

 - Protagonist: Charlie Gordon is the protagonist of the novel.
-The novel starts with his entry into the story, his journey through.
+The novel starts with his entrance into the story, his journey through his challenges and final resolution.

-- Rhetorical Question: The novel shows the use of rhetorical questions such as,
+- Rhetorical Question: The examples of rhetorical questions from the book are given below,

 i.
 I was furious at her, myself, and the world, but by the time I got home, I